natefabian18/typeDocs/Types.md

 # Setup
-~~I've already done all the hard parts~~ add these two options to your settings
+~~I've already done all the hard parts~~\
+add these two options to your settings\
 ![Pastedimage20220624121607.png](https://raw.githubusercontent.com/natefabian18/typeDocs/main/Types/Pastedimage20220624121607.png)
 # Examples as to why this is useful
 ## Error checking
 ~~(AKA don't be dumb)~~
-Note: all of these are directly from S9's codebase not madeup examples
+Note: a lot of these are directly from S9's codebase not madeup examples
 ### customer-controller.js
 #### improper use of the new keyword
 ![Pastedimage20220624115709.png](https://raw.githubusercontent.com/natefabian18/typeDocs/main/Types/Pastedimage20220624115709.png)